rlratcliffe/tdd-multi-currency-money/README.md

 - ~~Sum.plus~~
 - ~~Expression.times~~

+## Development

+View the github workflow as it shows what is required for development. `mypy` is used for type checking and `pytest` is used for unit testing.

 ## Quotes

 "If the defect density can be reduced enough, then quality assurance can shift from reactive work to proactive work."